 My name is Saskia Kidd.
 I studied Fine Arts and Art Education in The Netherlands and The United States.
-I’m passionate about art- and all things sacred.
+I’m passionate about art, and all things sacred.
 I myself am rooted in Christ, more through personal spiritual experiences throughout my life than through upbringing, tradition or sense of “obligation.”
 I also deeply value, enjoy and draw inspiration from various faiths and views.
-I find that more often than not, we have so much in common!
+I find that more often than not, we have so much in common.

 I love to help create what I call sacred spaces: environments and experiences conducive to worship, prayer, reflection, connection, and response.
 Most of the time I work spontaneously, though usually with a certain theme or concept in mind.
-I try to be cohesive with the existing space, current message of our pastor, or liturgy of the season – yet many times I simply want to respond to the circumstances of the world we live in, or however the Spirit moves me.
-I am interested in connecting exterior to interior “sacred spaces” – those of the heart, mind, body and soul.
-I use photography, decor, graphic design, drawing, painting, writing and music.
+I try to be cohesive with the existing space, current message, or liturgy of the season – yet many times I’m simply responding to the circumstances of the world we live in, or however the Spirit moves me.
+I am interested in the connections between our exterior and interior “sacred spaces” – those of the heart, mind, body and soul.
+I express myself through photography, decor, graphic design, drawing, painting, writing and music.
 I love singing.
-I also work part time in Interior Home Design, Color Consulting and Photography.
+I also work part-time in Interior Design/ Decoration and freelance in Photography.

 Ora Et Decora means: “Pray and Decorate” (or Enhance, Embellish) – simply my play on the Medieval Latin motto found in Christian Mysticism and the monastic life: “Ora et Labora,” meaning: “Pray and Work” (or Pray and Labor.)

 Thanks for stopping by, and blessings to you on your journey.

-Let me know your thoughts, connections or how I can be of service!
+Let me know your thoughts, insights or how we can work together.